OAButton/odb_static/README.md

 To edit the paraphernalia of the page, see the index.html file in the top level directory of this repository.
 Ignore the header.html and footer.html files but DO NOT delete them.

 There is also an /email folder where email templates will get stored.
-Coming soon.

-HOW TO EDIT THIS CONTENT, AND AUTOMATICALLY UPDATE THE SITE
+#HOW TO EDIT THIS CONTENT, AND AUTOMATICALLY UPDATE THE SITE

 This repo will automatically deploy changes committed to the site.
 There is a develop branch and a master branch.
 Changes should be committed to the develop branch first and viewed on the test site.
 Once confirmed as being acceptable,